Legal and administrative framework

-The environmental and social protection regime that applies in the James Bay region is set out in Section 22 of the James Bay and Northern Quebec Agreement (JBNQA).
-It is included in the Chapter II of the Quebec Environment Quality Act.
+The environmental and social protection regime that applies in the James Bay region is set out in Section 22 of the James Bay and Northern Québec Agreement (JBNQA).
+It is included in the Title II of the Quebec Environment Quality Act.
 This regime provides for:

 “An environmental and social impact assessment and review procedure established to minimize the environmental and social impact of development when negative on the Native people and the wildlife resources of the Territory” (para.
 22.2.2 b).